fbpx

 Progress Drives and Small Steps

 A Progress Drive is a sequence of small steps of learning that lead to a larger objective.
-Each step is mapped to a Year and Term, guided by the expectations of your curriculum.
+Big Maths works because each step is mapped to a Year and Term, guided by the expectations of your curriculum.
 This makes tracking and planning simple, particularly when you use Big Maths Online.
 Each step has a Learning Objective and ‘Remember To’s, the success criteria for that objective.
 This image shows all of the Progress Drives, where they begin and end, illustrating how detailed the Big Maths framework is.

 The number of steps varies by progress drive, in Place Value for example, there are just 5 steps.
 This image shows each step, with its Learning Objective, ‘Remember To’s and the Year and Term that it is mapped to in the English National Curriculum.